bajamircea/bajamircea.github.io/_posts/2025-11-14-one-hundred-years.markdown

 # Now

-Well know it looks different: there's computers, Internet, mobile phones.
+Now looks different: there's computers, Internet, mobile phones.
 Cars are more popular than trains.
 Most people have cars.
 But other things are similar.
 Benjamin Franklin used the printing press that he owned to influence the public opinion.
 Musk bought Twitter.
 Gatsby was rich, but involved in corruption, there is a resurgence of that, and as in Franklin's time there is lots of money to be made by getting government's business/military.
 And sadly, forms of racism, xenophobia and others on that spectrum of lack of empathy and humanity, are still present.

 # References